Norman Revival architecture

 Norman Revival architecture is an architectural style.

-In the United Kingdom, "Norman style", also known as "Lombard style" may be essentially a synonym for Romanesque Revival architecture.
+In the United Kingdom, "Norman style", also known as "Lombard style", may be essentially a synonym for Romanesque Revival architecture.

 In the United States, Romanesque Revival architecture evolved differently.
 Notable was the divergence of Richardsonian Romanesque architecture as an important subtype.
 Norman Revival, likewise, means a somewhat different styling than traditional Romanesque Revival.

-The Melrose Arms is one example in Los Angeles.
+Chateau des Fleurs and Melrose Arms are examples in Los Angeles, California.

 "Norman" is a term used in conjunction with the style that emerged from the Pacific Northwest Region of the United States Forest Service; this style "had no clearly identifiable architectural prototype, but reflected the influence of the English Cottage and Norman Farmhouse styles."